AC21 Definition of Academic Ranks (Formerly HR21)

 Rather than use the titles "lecturer" and "instructor" interchangeably for non-tenure-line appointments, each college should determine for itself which of the two titles it chooses to use, and then use that title consistently for such appointments.

-Colleges and the Office of the Senior Vice President for Research should have their own guidelines for distinguishing between lecturer/instructor, assistant/associate/full professor positions for designating a third rank beyond that of lecturer or for promoting from one rank to the other, but all units should operate under the following University assumptions:
+Colleges and the Office of the Senior Vice President for Research should have their own guidelines for distinguishing among titles/ranks and for promoting from one rank to the other, but all units should operate under the following University assumptions:

 CROSS REFERENCES: